ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

 ## Usage

-Add this plugin to your _greenwood.config.js_.
+Add this plugin to your _greenwood.config.js_:

 ```javascript
 import { greenwoodPluginTypeScript } from '@greenwood/plugin-typescript';